-- a government official who is involved in regulatory inspections, reviews, or approvals involving the Corporation's business; or - a third party with respect to which the Corporation is involved in an active tender process involving the Corporation's products or services.
+- a Government Official who is involved in regulatory inspections, reviews, or approvals involving the Corporation's business; or - a Third Party with respect to which the Corporation is involved in an active tender process involving the Corporation's products or services.

-Travel expenses associated with government officials must be approved in writing and in advance by the applicable Compliance Officers in accordance with the Corporation's pre-approval policies.
+Travel expenses associated with Government Officials must be approved in writing and in advance by the applicable Compliance Officer or Corporate Ethics Committee in accordance with the Corporation's preapproval policies.